NikolajCS/Network-Security-Groups/README.md

 ![image](https://github.com/user-attachments/assets/019f0f9a-aea4-400c-828e-f1c10be56da7)

-We will now ping the Linux vm from within the Windows vm and observe the traffic via Whireshark.
-So first we need to find our Linux virtual machines private IP address > Go to Portal.Azure.com > Virtual Machines > click on your Linux vm > Look for the private IP adresse> Now open your windows virtual machine > Open Whireshark and filter to icmp traffic > Simply type icmp in the top collum in Whireshark > Open Powershell as an admin > ping the Linux vm's private IP address, command: Ping "IP address"
+I will now ping the Linux vm from within the Windows vm and observe the traffic via Whireshark.
+So first I will find Linux virtual machines private IP address > Go to Microsoft Azure > Virtual Machines > click on your Linux vm > Look for the private IP adresse> Now open your Windows virtual machine > Open Whireshark and filter to icmp traffic > Simply type icmp in the top collum in Whireshark > Open Powershell as an admin > ping the Linux vm's private IP address, command: Ping "IP address"
 ![image](https://github.com/user-attachments/assets/35825717-f93f-42f8-9133-2859ae87b4de)

-Now we will setup a firewall within the Linux-vm, which will block the ping requests from the Windows vm > Go to Azure Portal > Virtual Machines > Your Linux VM > Networking > Network settings > On the right side click on > Network Security Group: Linux-vm-nsg
+I will now setup a firewall within the Linux-vm, which will block the ping requests from the Windows vm > Go to Microsoft Azure Portal > Virtual Machines > Your Linux VM > Networking > Network settings > On the right side click on > Network Security Group: Linux-vm-nsg
 ![image](https://github.com/user-attachments/assets/86d6f88f-cead-4ff9-9c1d-7f6898ac77e0)

 In "Linux-vm-nsg > Settings > Inbound security rules > add > Put "Destination port ranges" to * > Protocol to "ICMPv4" > Action: Deny > Priority: 290 > Add